 Apple MacBook Air 13in with M2 (2022)

-The new MacBook Air is a redesigned object of beauty, and is widely regarded to be one of the best laptops around right now – it’s one of the best student laptop buys, too.
-Available in a variety of colours, it’s powered by Apple’s latest M2 processor, which is even more powerful than the already incredible M1 chip found in the previous model.
+The new MacBook Air is a redesigned object of beauty, and is widely regarded to be the best student laptop around right now.
+It’s powered by Apple’s latest M2 processor, which is even more powerful than the already incredible M1 chip found in the previous model.
+It’s also available in a variety of colours.

-That means that despite its thin, svelte build, the M2-toting air can match a MacBook Pro for raw power, and will comfortably handle even demanding tasks like 4K video editing with ease.
-Its slightly larger 13.6in screen is brighter than ever (though you might not be a fan of the notch), while the return of Magsafe charging is a very welcome one indeed.
+The M2-toting air can match a MacBook Pro for raw power, and will comfortably handle demanding tasks like 4K video editing with ease.
+Its slightly larger 13.6in screen is brighter than ever (though you might not be a fan of the notch).
+The return of Magsafe charging is also a very welcome one indeed.

 In short, this is probably the best MacBook ever created, and will last budding students well beyond graduation.
 If you have the budget and don’t mind the lack of the full no-compromise PC gaming experience that Windows brings, the M2 MacBook Air won’t disappoint.